khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ## Usage

-Accordions are displayed vertically stacked.
-They always contain a header, an icon reflecting its current state (collapsed or expanded), and a clearly identifiable body.
+An accordion can be used on its own or with more accordions stacked vertically.
+An accordion always contain a header, an icon reflecting its current state (collapsed or expanded), and a clearly identifiable body.

 ### Use an accordion when: